Gitstar-OC/Gitstar-OC/README.md

 ### 👋 Hi,  I'm OC a front end developer based in India.

+## > Currently Coding on Tablet as there is a major issue in the laptop from past month.
+That is the reason for the commits.

 ## Worked On ⚒️
 ### <ul>  <li><a href="https://Theme-Verse.com"> Theme Verse </a> </li></ul>